-Tax Stabilization.
-Barre City offers tax stabilization to both residential and non-residential property owners who make significant investments in their buildings, including energy efficiency improvements.
+- 1. Tax Stabilization.
+Barre City offers tax stabilization to both residential and non-residential property owners who make significant investments in their buildings, including energy efficiency improvements. - 2.
 PACE District.
-Barre City voters approved a PACE District in 2012, but the city has not yet fully implemented the program.
+Barre City voters approved a PACE District in 2012, but the city has not fully implemented the program.
 The PACE program is intended to help homeowners make energy improvements by providing loans that will be paid off by the participating property owner through a special assessment tax over a period of up to 20 years.
-Non-participating property owners will have no obligation to pay for any of the costs of the PACE district.
+Non-participating property owners will have no obligation to pay for any of the costs of the PACE district. - 3.
 Density.
-People living and working in Barre City can be less dependent on personal vehicles and can choose more energy-efficient means of transportation (public transit, walking, biking) because of the city's higher density and the proximity of homes to employment and services as compared to surrounding rural towns.
+People living and working in Barre City can be less dependent on personal vehicles and can choose more energy-efficient means of transportation (public transit, walking, biking) because of the city's higher density and the proximity of homes to employment and services as compared to surrounding rural towns. - 4.
 Availability of Services and Resources.
 Barre City hosts a number of organizations and businesses that provide energy efficiency services and resources to the community.
-There is an ad-hoc group of Barre Town and City residents working on energy issues - Barre Energy Action Resource (BEAR).
+The Barre City Energy Committee has been working diligently on energy savings awareness, from workshops throughout the fall and winter, and participating in Efficiency Vermont's Button-Up series for the public.
+And, Efficiency Vermont has assigned a region coordinator to the City for various forms of assistance. - 5.
 Municipal Energy Savings.
 Barre City has completed energy audits for a number of municipal facilities and plans to schedule the recommended improvements.
-The city recently completed a project to offset municipal energy costs by generating power at the Nelson Street Pressure Reduction Valve Control Vault (a component of the city's water system).
-With the assistance of BEAR, the city is currently conducting a streetlight inventory to assess whether eliminating unnecessary lights or making other changes could reduce the annual cost of street lighting.
+The city has not completed installation of new boilers at Alumni Hall based on results from a blower test; and new high efficiency boilers have been replaced at City Hall.
+And, all streetlights were inventoried and LED lighting is installed in them. - 6.
+Vermont Energy Codes.
+The Vermont Public Service Department created the Residential Building Energy Code, and the Commercial Building Energy Code in March of 2015, that requires new construction, as well as modifications to buildings, to meet certain codes, and file a certificate with the municipality stating codes were met.